 PET imaging aims to detect any remaining lesions and the type of lesion.
 Also, used in the development of a personalised treatment plan.

 PET-CT hybrid imaging is used to obtain biopsies from the active region of the tumour.

 Renal, bladder and prostate cancers PET is limited in the diagnosis of primary tumours of the prostate, bladder and kidneys because of low uptake of FDG by the tumours.

 The radiotracers 11C-choline 11C-acetate and been used to detect a primary lesion in prostatic cancers.

 Stroke MRI and CT imaging can be used in the diagnosis of a stroke.

 Testicular cancer Both seminoma and non-seminomatous germ cell tumours are found in the retroperitoneal nodes.

 Over the last decade, PET has emerged as an important molecular imaging tool in the area of oncology, cardiology and neurology.
-The advancement of PET technology will produce high-resolution PET scanners with integrated multiple row detectors of computed tomography.
-These PET-CT hybrid scanner aims to produce a scan under 5-min with reduced radiation affects both the patient and radiographer.
-In addition, these new scanners will have enhanced patient comfort and minimise the effects of patient movement and increased patient throughput.
+The advancement of PET technology will produce high-resolution PET scanners with integrated multiple-row detectors of computed tomography.
+These PET-CT hybrid scanner aims to produce a scan under 5-min with reduced radiation that affects both the patient and radiographer.
+In addition, these new scanners will enhance patient comfort and minimise the effects of patient movement and increase patient throughput.
 The design of specific radiotracers by using automated synthesis will enable PET and PET/CT to facilitate more personalised imaging towards the patient’s treatment plan.